fbernutz/die-himmelstraeumerin-blog/Content/posts/thoughts-about-2020.md

 ---

-Bye 2020 and happy new year!
+Stay safe and a happy new year!